 Today in the new farm house, I cleaned and organized.
 I vacuumed half of the house and then was too tired to continue.
 I also did four loads of laundry.
-I baked another loaf of sour dough bread and made a pot of chile with beans and beef.
+I baked another loaf of sour dough bread and made a pot of chili with beans and beef.
 It took all day to cook so we had it for dinner.
 It was delicious if I do say so myself!
 I spent most of the afternoon reorganizing my office.
 I also got some David's Garden Seeds® work done on the computer.

 David has been asking for the electric can opener that we had at the other house for quite some time.
 I went into the guest room that right now looks like a nasty mess with so many boxes and found a few that said "kitchen".
 I opened one and found all of my missing pans.
 The next one had the missing can opener.
 So I got a few more boxes unloaded and put away.

 Then it was time to set the clocks back an hour.
 We were so tired but we watched several episodes of Cannon.
 We are on the final DVD.
 Then at 10pm, David turned it off.

 This morning, it was very light at 6:30am.
 It was 38° but soon the temperature rose to 70°.
 We got ready for church.
 We went to our church in San Antonio today so we had to leave an hour before it starts.
 It was a very good service.

 After church, we stopped by our business to get some things and make sure everything was okay.

 We came home to the new farm and David took care of some very evil cutter ants who are destroying some of our plants, like my large Citronella plant.
 They sawed off most of the leaves and some limbs and it is just sitting there all deformed now.
 Hopefully, David was able to take care of all of those ants before they ruin our ten new oak trees.